benmaya05/maya_ben_final_project/README.md

 Any advise for common problems or issues.

 command to run if program contains helper info

 Authors
-Contributors names and contact info
+Contributors names and contact info:

-ex.
-Dominique Pizzie
-ex. @DomPizzie
+Ben Maya

 Version History
 0.2